mbellassembly/extreme-checkers/readme.md

 ## Technologies Used

+- HTML/CSS
+- Javascript
 - jQuery
 - [jQuery UI] (https://jqueryui.com/)
 - [jquery Modal] (https://github.com/kylefox/jquery-modal)

 ## Additional Features/Optimizations

-- [] AI implementation (easy, moderate, and difficult)
+- [ ] AI implementation (easy, moderate, and difficult)
-- [] Side-by-side board when playing PvP on same computer
+- [ ] Side-by-side board when playing PvP on same computer
-- [] Jquery UI draggable affects change in opposite board
+- [ ] Jquery UI draggable affects change in opposite board
-- [] Additional gamemodes (where the extreme comes in) such as side-by-side checkers vs AI ()
+- [ ] Additional gamemodes (where the extreme comes in) such as side-by-side checkers vs AI ()
-- [] Highlight valid moves
+- [ ] Highlight valid moves
-- [] Finish double-jump logic
+- [ ] Finish double-jump logic
-- [] Add a side-log to show move-history
+- [ ] Add a side-log to show move-history
-- [] Refactor some code to reduce
+- [ ] Refactor some code to increase readability and flow of the program

 ## Bugs

-- [] Hovering over a valid cell with one piece, not actually moving the piece, and then selecting another piece with the same valid move, and moving that piece will move both pieces.
+- [x] Hovering over a valid cell with one piece, not actually moving the piece, and then selecting another piece with the same valid move, and moving that piece will move both pieces.
+  - This was an issue with newer code.
+Reverted code to a previous version and the game is now validating correctly.